djlebersilvestre/new_rails/README.md

 * rails 5: because we want new stuff
 * minitest: just an option for test suite, and we love to test
-* rubocop: because we like to follow standards from the community and share code with other devs
+* rubocop: because we like to follow community standards and share good code with other devs
 * rubocop run on commit: because we don't want to push bad code to the repo (and we don't want to run manually before every commit)
 * guard: because we want immediate feedback about our code changes (tests failing? rubocop failing?)
 * JsonRestController: because we like to DRY our json controllers and keep a standard for the API
-* Foo scaffold: because we have bad memory and having some sample code help us remember a lot of things (nested resources, migrations, indexes, validations, test helpers, tableless model, ...)
+* Foo examples: because we have bad memory and having some sample code help us remember a lot of things (nested resources, migrations, indexes, validations, test helpers, ...)
 * awesome-print: because we are happy when it's easy to read an indented hash on console
 * finally, to keep improving and tunning our Rails projects adopting and creating best practices and stop wasting time redoing things

 ## TODO:

+* General exception handler in ApplicationController.
+Same for JsonRestController
+* ActiveJob Foo example
 * Tableless Foo example
-* ActiveJob Foo example
-* General exception handler in application controller?
-* Dive deeper in rack-mini-profiler
 * More details / howto regarding each cool thing listed
 * Install and configure simple-cov and other metric gems
 * Add badges to this readme to check build status and other things like gemminasium - check brl-to-cad